-- (1) Access to information must be given to a requester in one or more of the following forms - - (a) a reasonable opportunity to inspect the information; - (b) a copy of the information; - (c) in the case of information that is an article or thing from which sounds or visual images are capable of being reproduced, the making of arrangements for the person to hear, view, record or copy those sounds or visual images; - (d) in the case of information by which words are recorded in a manner in which they are capable of being reproduced in the form of sound or in which words are contained in the form of shorthand writing or in codified form, provision by the public body or relevant private body of a written transcript; - (e) in the case of information which is held on a computer, or in electronic or machine-readable form, and from which the public body or relevant private body concerned is capable of producing a printed copy of the information or part of it, by supplying such a copy; or - (f) in the case of information available or capable of being made available in computer readable form, by supplying a copy in that form. - (2) Subject to subsection (4), where the requester has requested access to information in a particular form, access must be given in that form. - (3) A requester may amend their preferred form of access on receipt of notice of the reproduction fees payable if access is granted in the form initially requested. - (4) If the giving of access to information in the form requested by the requester is likely to - - (a) unreasonably interfere with the operations of the public body or relevant private body; - (b) be detrimental to the preservation of the information; or - (c) having regard to the physical nature of the information, not be appropriate, access in that form may be refused if access is given in another form authorised by this Act.
+- (1) Access to information must be given to a requester in one or more of the following forms - - (a) a reasonable opportunity to inspect the information; - (b) a copy of the information;

+- (c) in the case of information that is an article or thing from which sounds or visual images are capable of being reproduced, the making of arrangements for the person to hear, view, record or copy those sounds or visual images; - (d) in the case of information by which words are recorded in a manner in which they are capable of being reproduced in the form of sound or in which words are contained in the form of shorthand writing or in codified form, provision by the information holder of a written transcript; - (e) in the case of information which is held on a computer, or in electronic or machine-readable form, and from which the information holder concerned is capable of producing a printed copy of the information or part of it, by supplying such a copy; or - (f) in the case of information available or capable of being made available in computer readable form, by supplying a copy in that form. - (2) Subject to subsection (4), where the requester has requested access to information in a particular form, access must be given in that form. - (3) A requester may amend their preferred form of access on receipt of notice of the reproduction fees, translation fees or transcription fees payable if access is granted in the form initially requested. - (4) If giving access to information in the form requested by the requester is likely to - - (a) unreasonably interfere with the operations of the information holder; - (b) be detrimental to the preservation of the information; or - (c) having regard to the physical nature of the information, not be appropriate, access in that form may be refused if access is given in another form authorised under this Act.

-- (5) Where a person requests access to information in a particular form and for a reason specified in subsection (4) access in that form is refused but access is given in another form, the reproduction fee charged may not exceed what would have been charged if that requester had been given access in the form requested. - (6) If a requester with a disability is prevented by that disability from reading, viewing or listening to the information concerned in the form in which it is held by the public body or relevant private body, the information officer of the public body or relevant private body must, if that requester so requests, take reasonable steps to make the information available in a form in which it is capable of being read, viewed or heard by the requester.
+- (5) Where a person requests access to information in a particular form and for a reason specified in subsection (4) access in that form is refused but access is given in another form, the reproduction fee charged may not exceed what would have been charged if that requester had been given access in the form requested. - (6) If a requester with a disability is prevented by that disability from reading, viewing or listening to the information concerned in the form in which it is held by the information holder, the information officer of the information holder must, if that requester so requests, take reasonable steps to make the information available in a form in which it is capable of being read, viewed or heard by the requester.